mongodb/docs/source/includes/options/option-mongodrdl-schema.rst

    .. versionadded:: 2.11

-   Specifies The string representation of the :ref:`ObjectId <document-bson-type-object-id>` of the schema.
+   *Required*.
+Specifies the string representation of the :ref:`ObjectId <document-bson-type-object-id>` of the schema.